 Our client’s customer then amended their review and removed all defamatory content.
 We then drafted a response for our client.

 It’s inevitable that businesses will eventually receive negative reviews.
 However, so long as the feedback falls in line with Google’s review it’s not worth tearing your hair out.
 A concise and objective response is the best option.

 If you do receive a negative review that you still think isn’t deserved, ask for more reviews!
 Contact your current and previous clients, suppliers and affiliates.
 Ask them for feedback.
 If you receive an influx of positive feedback, a prospective customer may disregard the negative review when engaging with your business.
 It also raises your average star rating.

 Asking for feedback and reviews on a regular basis is now considered a standard practice across all industries.
 Ensure that your business has an appropriate procedure for gathering feedback and managing your online reputation.
-If you require assistance, contact a specialist like UNIMETRICS.

 Thank you to all of our clients who graciously allowed us to share their experiences.